portworx/lcfs/fs/README.md

 Crash Consistency

 If the graphdriver is not shutdown normally, the docker database and layers in the graphdriver need to be consistent.
 Also each layer needs to be consistent as well.
+As the graphdriver manages both docker database and images/containers, those are kept in consistent state by using checkpointing technologies.
+Thus this file system does not have the complexity of journaling schemes typically used in file systems to provide crash consistency.

 Space reclamation